-As an artist, architect and researcher, Mathieu Gallois’ practice explores social and material alienation and displacement, and their antithesis: place / belonging.
+As an artist, designer and researcher, Mathieu Gallois’ practice explores social and material alienation and displacement, and their antithesis: place / belonging.

 Gallois’ practice falls into three main periods of cultural production.